 Cailyn achieved straight As in four Advanced Highers – Chemistry, Physics, Maths and Computing Studies.

 The Offshore Renewable Energy (ORE) Catapult, which operates the Levenmouth Offshore Wind Turbine for research and demonstration of innovative new technologies, has partnered with Levenmouth Academy to support their STEM curriculum since 2016.
 The newly introduced Bursary will provide both financial and mentoring support to the highest achieving students going on from Levenmouth Academy to study STEM subjects in Higher Education.

-Commenting on the Award, Levenmouth Academy Headteacher Ronnie Ross said, “We are so proud to see Cailyn awarded the ORE Catapult Aspire Bursary, and to move on to one of the best Universities in the world to follow her dreams.
+Levenmouth Academy Headteacher Ronnie Ross said: “We are so proud to see Cailyn awarded the ORE Catapult Aspire Bursary, and to move on to one of the best Universities in the world to follow her dreams.

 “I’m so honoured to be receiving the first ever ORE Catapult Aspire Bursary to help me with my goals.
 I am also excited to return to my school and hopefully inspire the younger students to make the most of school and achieve as much as they can”.

 Two further Levenmouth Academy pupils have also received recognition for their performance in STEM subjects.
 S5 pupil Amy Henderson, who also achieved straight As in her Highers, was awarded the Senior Phase Academic ORE Catapult ‘Excellence’ Award 2020, while S3 pupil Carli Smith received the BGE Academic ORE Catapult ‘Excellence’ Award 2020.